 6. The flow is not shown using the first vent in the NPCS analysis.
 In the Fluent analysis, the flow can be seen entering into the vent.

 7. The NPCs analysis does show some movement into the vent, but very little.
 This one is more accurate than #6, but still does not correctly show the behavior of the fluid.

 8. The NPCs analysis does not capture the separation of the leading edge of the endplate like fluent.

 1. The NPCs flow is incorrect as it shows flow going rearward while it is actually going upward.

 2. The NPCs flow is closer to being correct here but still does not represent the flow like Fluent.
 The flow is more upward than NPCS shows in the visualizations.

 3. This specific spot is where NPCS is off by a large margin.
 The arrows are showing that the flow is attached and flowing with the wing.
 In reality, we have a separated flow that is actually going in the reverse direction.

 4. This is another area that is off considerably.
 The NPCs flow shows attached flow when in reality, it is detached by the end plate here with some reverse flow.

 5. This area is pretty close and any error could be from the arrow density.

-If designing performance components matter and design choices are dictated from CFD data; it is imperative to have accurate and realistic analysis to make the best choices possible.
+If designing performance components matters and design choices are dictated from CFD data; it is imperative to have accurate and realistic analysis to make the best choices possible.
 The endplate and overall wing profile may have varied *substantially* if we were using non-professional CFD software for development as it would have lead us down incorrect paths due to the data and post-processing images.
 Professional CFD tools allow the users to correctly dictate necessary simulation conditions that lesser CFD tools do not.
 As can be seen, by a simple wing analysis, these small deviations between cases can lead to vastly different analysis results in both post-processing images as well as the actual performance.